Alveoli Are: Definition, Functions, and Parts of the Lungs

 The function of the alveoli in the human respiratory system also applies to the reverse system.
 Carbon dioxide that occurs as a result of the energy formation process carried out by oxygen entering the body, where in addition to energy this process will also produce carbon dioxide (CO2).

-See also difference between lemon and limes
+See also difference between cost control and cost reduction

 Under normal conditions, the body cannot produce around 200 cc of carbon dioxide per day, and only about 4.3 cc can dissolve in each liter of blood.
 This is what will cause the formation of carbonic acid (H2CO2) which makes the blood pH acidic.
 To neutralize the acidity of the pH, Na+ ions and K+ ions are needed.